Neppord/rheo/README.md

 ## Design by Example

-Sometimes hardcoded is just plain better then handcrafting a machinery that doese the same thing.
+Sometimes hardcoded is just plain better then handcrafting a machinery that does the same thing.
 Therefore its easy to pick one of many options when replacing a content with one of its elements.

 ```html